shred/acme4j/src/site/markdown/usage/certificate.md

 Congratulations!
 You have just created your first certificate via _acme4j_.

+`download()` may throw an `AcmeRetryAfterException`, giving an estimated time in `getRetryAfter()` for when the certificate is ready for download.
+You should then wait until that moment has been reached, before trying again.

 To recreate a `Certificate` object from the location, just bind it:

 ```java